NOTE: Analysis is mixed in with the relation of

 (13) MIRIAM: That's right.

 (14-16) Richard breaks in Miriam's door, as she screams, ramming his knee through its glass, and entering.
 (17) We hear him yelling, "Come here, come here, come here!
 Shut up!"
 A scuffle, then silence, and finally a heavy thud as he hits her one last time.
-We hear a knob (suggested to be the oven), a match being lit, (18) and see a flame through the window.
+We hear a knob such as an oven's, a match being lit, (18) and see a flame through the window.
 Richard leaves the trailer and closes the door, (19) making a phone call.

 (20) Chad answers and asks, "What's up?"
 Richard tells him, "That little bitch Miriam sent a letter to the sheriff today.
 You got to intercept that motherfucker."
 Chad tells him, "That ain't gonna be real easy, Richard."
 To which Richard hisses, "What a pussy you are!
 Don't let that letter get to the sheriff, you chickenshit, or I'll fuck you up bad."
 Chad says, "You're asking a lot there, pal.
 I'll try."
 Richard tells him, "You do more than try, fuck face.
 I'm taking off."